tatianaportsova/TeamReel-DS/README.md

 # TeamReel
+## TeamReel is the platform for teams to practice and get feedback for their on-screen talking skills asynchronously.
-## TeamReel is a web app built on a Postgres database and a Node Express backend.
+### The web app built on a Postgres database and a Node Express backend.
 The front-end is built on React & Redux.
 Websockets will be used for bi-directional real time updates.
 Front End is deployed on amplify.
 Backend is deployed on AWS.
 ## https://teamreel.org/
-### The mission of the project is to become the best platform for teams to practice and get feedback for their on-screen talking skills asynchronously.

 The task for the DS team was to collect and analyze feedback — both human feedback and automated ML feedback — on user-submitted video responses, and use it to:
 - provide interviewee users with suggestions on improving their presentation skills;